 1.10: Conscious Input and Output: Monitor your mood and output

-“I also ended up writing notes to myself at the bottom of each day’s column, such as ‘don’t be scared to do fun things’ and ‘when I know how much white space I have in a week I can give myself permission to relax.'”
+“I also ended up writing notes to myself at the bottom of each day’s column, such as ‘don’t be scared to do fun things’ and ‘when I know how much blank space I have in a week I can give myself permission to relax.'”

 1.14: Focus: Shift your perspective on perfection

 “When I’m feeling imposter syndrome or feeling nervous that I’m not good enough or smart enough to do a particular thing, I tell myself to Fake It Until I Believe It, which is me giving myself permission to just start the damn thing and go for it like I am already a pro (versus not going for it at all because I feel like a dummy).”

 1.16: Enjoy the Process: Resee through a strengths-based perspective

 “Instead of telling myself I did poorly because I didn’t revise my entire prospectus on Monday, I gave myself permission to re-see the situation.
 Instead of saying, ‘Ugh, I didn’t revise enough today,’ I said, ‘I read four articles and took notes that will help me write my dissertation, and I also started incorporating these into my footnotes and citations.
 This is really helpful because it provides a foundational theory and language for my discussion of my methods.’
 I felt more prepared, and the results definitely showed in my revisions.”

 1.23 Workaholic Tendencies: Adjust Your perspective on what is “good enough”

 “After a week of working very hard, I knew I didn’t want to run myself into the ground at the conference last weekend.
 There were so many delicious panels to go to and so many people to network with, so I struggled not to feel guilty for taking breaks.
 But I gave myself permission to attend just one panel a day and network with one person a day, and I hit those goals.”